Axway/amplify-central/content/en/docs/amplify_relnotes/20220729_marketplace_relnotes.md

 * **Credential time to live**: The encrypted value of a credentials is kept in the marketplace system for only 3 days after its provisioning for security purpose.
 If consumers does not read the value before the expiration, the encrypted value is automatically erased (a job is run every night at midnight) from the Marketplace system but the value remains on the Gateway for the consumer to use it.
 * **Owning team information**: Applications and subscriptions are displaying which team is owning it.
-* **reuse credentials**: When creating a credentials, consumer has the possibility to see existing credentials and avoid create new one.
+* **Reusing credentials**: when consumer is asking for credentials, the system can detect if there are already existing credentials linked to the current application and present them to the consumer.
+Consumer can choose to use existing one or create a new one.
 * **WSDL support**: API resources of type WSDL can be viewed in the resource definition page.
+* **Protobuf support**: API resources of type protobuf can be viewed in the resource definition page.

 ## Fixed issues